ionos-cloud/terraform-provider-ionoscloud/README.md

   ## Frequently Asked Questions

-  ### How do we find out the IP for the added NIC on a K8s nodepool?
+  ### How can I find out the IP for the added NIC on a K8s nodepool?
   Please check out this [module](https://github.com/ionos-cloud/terraform-ionoscloud-kube-lan-ip).